Furunculosis And Carbunculosis

 WHAT YOU SHOULD KNOW:

-Furunculosis and carbunculosis are skin infections that form lumps and pus, also called furuncles and carbuncles.
+Furunculosis and carbunculosis are skin infections that form lumps and pus, called furuncles and carbuncles.
 A furuncle (abscess) forms when a hair follicle and the skin surrounding it become infected.
 A carbuncle is made up of multiple furuncles, and goes much deeper into the skin.
+Furuncles and carbuncles are usually caused by bacteria.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.